Parental leave: highs and lows

 Mom, dad or both?

 While both parents are eligible for parental leave, more mothers opt to take time off than fathers.
-What are the reasons for this trend?
-And what are the advantages of sharing parental leave more equally?
+Why does this happen, and what are the benefits of sharing this leave more evenly?

 The purpose of parental leave is to allow new parents to enjoy time with their baby.
-“I loved getting the chance to be a fulltime mom for a year,” says Tamaro, mother of fouryearold Jonathan and twoyearold Olivier.
+“I loved getting the chance to be a fulltime mom for a year,” says Tamaro, mother of 4-year-old Jonathan and 2-year-old Olivier.
 “Babies get big so quickly; I would have regretted missing out on those first months.”

-“My wife and I took part of our parental leave at the same time,” says LeeChristophe, father of 23monthold Oscar and fourmonthold Félix.
+“My wife and I took part of our leave at the same time,” says Lee-Christophe, father of 23-month-old Oscar and 4-month-old Félix.
 “It allowed us both to adjust to our new family life.
 My older coworkers wished they’d had the same opportunity.”
-The young dad also took a couple weeks of parental leave on top of his paternity leave.
-“I chose to have kids, and for me, that means helping to take care of them.”
+He also took a few weeks of shareable parental leave on top of his paternity leave.
+“I chose to have kids, and for me, that means helping to care of them.”

 About the QPIP

-Few couples really talk about how they plan to split parental leave.
-Usually, the woman will decide how much time she wants to take, and her partner will respect her choice.
-“Men who take a few weeks of parental leave feel as though their wives are doing them a favour,” says Valérie Harvey, a sociologist who is writing her doctoral thesis on parental leave.
+Not many couples talk in-depth about how they plan to split parental leave.
+The woman generally decides how much time she wants to take, and her partner respects her choice.
+“Men who take a few weeks of parental leave feel as though their wives are doing them a favour,” says Valérie Harvey, a sociologist who’s writing her doctoral thesis on parental leave.
 “Even though both parents are entitled to parental leave, fathers say that their spouses ‘gave’ them part of the time.”

 “Childcare is such a huge part of a woman’s identity that I questioned whether I was a bad mother because my partner took the entire parental leave for both of our kids,” Harvey explains.
 “At the same time, I didn’t want to stop working for a full year.”

-It’s rare for fathers to take the entire parental leave.
-In 2014, a survey conducted by the Quebec management board for parental insurance showed that only six percent of fathers had taken the full parental leave.
-In addition, they often did so only because the mother was either studying, unemployed, or on sick leave, and therefore ineligible for the parental insurance plan.
+It’s rare for fathers to take all of the available parental leave.
+In 2021, 8 percent of fathers took the full parental leave allocation, compared to 19 percent of mothers.
+What’s more, when they did, it was often because the mother was studying, unemployed, or on sick leave, and therefore ineligible for leave under the QPIP.

 Parental leave by the numbers